rpede/MobileProgramming24/_advanced_state/password_manager.md

 libraries/packages.
 It shields the rest of the application from API changes in the future versions of the package.
-And allows you to make your own API for the functionality that better fits your domain.
+And allows you to build an API for the functionality that better fits the domain.

-First, we need class for the encryption key that can be passed around in the application.
+First, we need a class for the encryption key that can be passed around in the application.
-But we don't want still want to limit access to key and we also don't want the entire application to depend on the [cryptography](https://pub.dev/packages/cryptography) package.
+We also want to limit access to key.
+Our entire application to depend on the [cryptography](https://pub.dev/packages/cryptography) package.
 Sound like a difficult problem to solve, but it can actually be done pretty simple.